itspriddle/josh.fail/_posts/2026-02-15-ical-guy-a-morning-with-claude-code.md

 If this is going to be a compiled CLI, why are we fighting macOS?
 Wait, I bet Swift has the same API as NSCalendar for week numbers.
-Oh, wait again, the entire point of this project years ago was to extract ical info and iCalBuddy wasn't great for my purposes.
+Oh, wait again, the entire point of this project years ago was to extract ical info and icalBuddy wasn't great for my purposes.
 It doesn't emit structured output.
 I had hundreds of lines of bash and Ruby to parse its output and fake json.
-Is it easier in 2026 than it was in 2014 when iCalBuddy was last update?
+Is it easier in 2026 than it was in 2014 when icalBuddy was last update?

 Turns out, yes!

-I started by making an empty directory and cloning icalbuddy's source core into it.
+I started by making an empty directory and cloning icalBuddy's source core into it.
 Then I asked Claude in plain english:

 > I want to know the feasibility of building a Swift replacement for this
-> icalbuddy project.
+> icalBuddy project.
 It works but it is kind of buggy.
 There is no standardized
 > format for events so it is hard to use for automation.
 And there are issues
 > with Google and perhaps others with recurring events.
 I had to resort to
 > grabbing more days' info than I wanted.
 I dont really know Swift at all to